Table of Contents

 The larvae prepare themselves to transform into adult wasps by first spinning a silk cap over themselves.
 While in this state, the adult wasp continues to feed the larvae until they are ready to emerge as wasps.

 With the growing amount of wasps, grows the size of the nest as well.
-The wasps work together to make it big enough for all of the adult wasps and the eggs that will turn into wasps as well.
+The wasps work together to make it big enough for all of the adults and the eggs that will turn into wasps as well.
 This makes removing a wasp nest extremely hard and dangerous and even professional exterminators need to be extremely careful and very well prepared when doing so.

-How Many Wasps in a Nest
+How Many Wasps Live in a Nest

 When and Where Do Wasps Nest

-The paste with which the nest is built depends on the number of wasps that help the queen build it and on the food.
 If there’s a scarcity of food in the spring or summer, fewer wasps will survive to build the nest.

 How Wasp Nests are Made

 The queen will make the stalk from which the nest hangs first, and add six or seven hexagonal cells.
-Her work is done and in each of the cells, she lays her eggs.
+Her building work is done and in each of the cells, she lays her eggs.